octree-nn/ocnn-pytorch/docs/source/notes/autoencoder.rst

       python tools/ae_shapenet.py --run prepare_dataset

 #.
 Run the following command to train the network.
+The training log and weights
+   can be downloaded `here <https://1drv.ms/u/s!Ago-xIr0OR2-cgSYpuccOEaCmUU?e=A4gtyq>`__.

    .. code-block:: none